rui-vp-fernandes/models/specs/howto.md

 a growing number attributes are being defined which represent relationships between entities.

-Previously the FIWARE data model defined the name of such attributes was normed to be `ref` followed by the name of the Entity Type referenced by the attribute, for example in the case of Entity Type `Device`, the full attribute would be `refDevice`.
+Previously the Smart data model defined the name of such attributes was normed to be `ref` followed by the name of the Entity Type referenced by the attribute, for example in the case of Entity Type `Device`, the full attribute would be `refDevice`.